paragonie/ciphersweet/README.md

 * **Adaptability.** CipherSweet has a database- and product-agnostic design, so it should be easy to write an adapter to use CipherSweet in any PHP-based software.
+* **File/stream encryption.** CipherSweet has an API for encrypting files (or other PHP streams) that provides authenticated encryption that defeats TOCTOU attacks with minimal overhead.
+[Learn more](https://github.com/paragonie/ciphersweet/tree/master/docs#encryptedfile).

 ## Installing CipherSweet